prof-tallman/csc228/hiding_place/guide_hiding_place_chapters_13_to_16.md

 ### Overall Guiding Question ###

-**How do Chapters 13–15 and the epilog show Corrie learning, often through Betsie's example and God's provision, to choose forgiveness over fear, bitterness, and revenge?**
+**How do Chapters 13–16 show Corrie learning, often through Betsie's example and God's provision, to choose forgiveness over fear, bitterness, and revenge?**